Posts

 Image

-More references for more information Title Link What Is a Firewall?
+More references for more information below: Title Link What Is a Firewall?
 Cloudflare Access Control Lists (ACLs) Cisco Firewall vs ACL Explained GeeksForGeeks Dynamic ACLs & Firewalls Microsoft Azure Docs Firewall Penetration Testing Offensive Security 🔐 Firewalls and ACLs: The Digital Bouncer Guarding the Network Party In the world of cybersecurity and network infrastructure, firewalls are often the first line of defense — but at their core, a firewall is simply an automated Access Control List (ACL) .
-To understand how they function, imagine a VIP party , where only invited guests are allowed past the velvet rope. 🎉 The Party Analogy: ACL as the Guest List A firewall acts like a professional bouncer standing at the door of a high-profile ...
+To understand how they function, imagine a VIP party , where only invited guests are allowed past the velvet rope. 🎉 The Party Analogy: ACL as the Guest List A firewall acts like a professional bouncer standing at the door of a high-profile event.
+But this bouncer doesn't work alone — they use a guest list (the ACL) to check who’s allowed in.
+Like if you're white and you where sunglasses with none dark circles...

 APIs: NahamSec Video referencing for more information.